-Christopher M. Loveland is a partner in the Business Trial and White Collar Practice Groups in the firm's Washington, D.C. office.
+Christopher M. Loveland is a partner in the Government Contracts and Business Trial Practice Groups in the firm's Washington, D.C. office.

 Areas of Practice